pathaklalitji029/Greet_Respone/README.md

 # Greet_Respone
-This webpaeg created to show functioning of javascript bt event,dom and advance javascript function in  this we use HTML,CSS,Javascript to develop them
+This webpage created to show functioning of javascript btn, event,dom and advance javascript function in  this we use HTML,CSS,Javascript to develop them